LozenChen/TAS-Helper/README.md

 # Known issues:

-- Actual Collide Hitboxes are overridden -> it's actually bad to use actual collide hitboxes when doing a spinner stun, you really need the exact frame the hazard become collidable (opaque).
+- Actual Collide Hitboxes are overridden -> it's actually bad to use actual collide hitboxes when doing a spinner stun, you really need the exact frame the hazard becomes collidable (opaque).
 So personnally i do not suggest using actual collide hitboxes in this case.
 Appended hitbox sounds good but current implement relies on opacity to show information.
 I have no good idea about it so it's set aside.